geekoftheweek/geekoftheweek.github.io/_posts/2015-05-04-unity-5-roadshow.markdown

 panels in the corner hallway segment and setting their materials to emissive -- one red, one green.
-We cranked their emission values up to around 3, and when the global illumination calculations finished, we could see an impressively realistic glow from the panels, with out adding any traditional lights to the scene.
+We cranked their emission values up to around 3, and when the global illumination calculations finished, we could see an impressively realistic glow from the panels, without adding any traditional lights to the scene.
 In Unity 4, I had quickly learned not to fiddle with the lights unless absolutely necessary -- baking took too long and was too fickle to get right.
 Going from that to Unity 5's system was a refreshing